pantheon-systems/drupal-integrations/README.md

 pantheon-systems/drupal-integrations
 ```

-To fix this problem, first update to the latest version of pantheon-systems/drupal-integrations via `composer update`.
+To fix this problem, first update to the latest version of pantheon-systems/drupal-integrations via `composer update`; be sure you are on version 11.1.0 or later for a Drupal 11 site, or 10.1.0 for a Drupal 10 site.
 Then, find the following section in your top-level composer.json file:

 ```
         "drupal-scaffold": {